Marian Hooper Adams: Photography

-In 1883, Clover became active in photography and was one of the earliest portrait photographers.
+In 1883, Adams became active in photography and was one of the earliest American portrait photographers.
 Familiarizing herself with the chemicals, she did all her own developing.

 Her photographs, which reveal an extraordinary eye, consist of formal and informal portraits of politicians, family friends, various members of the Adams and Hooper families, family pets, and still lifes of interior and exterior locales, including photographs of Washington, Bladensburg, Maryland, Old Sweet Springs, and the Adams family homes in Quincy and Beverly Farms, Massachusetts.

 These images provide insights into 19th-century America and a woman's place in it.
-Besides the images, Clover also left behind a great deal of information about her photography, including meticulous chronological notes she kept while working in her darkroom, listing photographs and commenting on exposures, lighting, etc., and the references in her letters.
+Besides the images, Adams also left behind a great deal of information about her photography, including meticulous chronological notes she kept while working in her darkroom, listing photographs and commenting on exposures, lighting, etc., and the references in her letters.

 Her work was widely admired, although her husband apparently would not allow her to become professional and discouraged any publication of her photographs.